cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 ## Q&A

 Q: How do I setup the online conferencing software?
 A: You'll get a link from our online conferencing software that contains this information.
-There is no setup needed.
+There is no special setup or installation needed.

 Q: How long is my talk?
 A: It should be 40 minutes long plus 5 minutes Q&A. Be aware that there is a hard time limit.
 This means that the Webinar will kick out all participiants after 45 minutes.